-In addition, the meeting saw a Memorandum of Understanding signed between ECOL and the British Columbia Association for Crane Safety in Canada.
+A Memorandum of Understanding has been signed between ECOL and the British Columbia Association for Crane Safety in Canada.

 Global crane and heavy transport specialist Sarens has applied to qualify its Belgian training facility under ESTA’s new European Crane Operators Licence.

 The move is another big boost for the ECOL scheme.
 To date, two European training facilities have become ECOL qualified – Mammoet in the Netherlands and EUC-Lillebǣlt from Denmark - with a further six at different stages in the qualifying process.

 “For an international company like Sarens, ECOL is a very important project, and we want to be involved and support it,” said Stijn Sarens, the company’s key account manager and ESTA Secretary.

 "Standards of crane operator training are hugely variable across Europe.
 ECOL will help to raise those standards to a common level.
 It will make the industry safer and more efficient, allowing properly qualified crane operators to work more easily in different countries throughout the EU and beyond.”